AdobeDocs/analytics-platform.en/help/getting-started/ga-to-cja/reports.md

 To approximate GA4's bounce rate in Customer Journey Analytics, build an Engagement Rate metric and invert it with a second calculated metric defined as `1 - Engagement Rate`.
 See [Engaged sessions](compare-data.md#engagement-rate) for the step-by-step build.

-See [Data comparison between GA4 and Customer Journey Analytics](compare-data.md#bounce-rate) for a detailed explanation of the definitional difference.
+See [Why GA4 and Customer Journey Analytics data differs](compare-data.md#bounce-rate) for a detailed explanation of the definitional difference.

 +++